 The primary sources of cash flow are from our insurance underwriting subsidiary, KICO, and include direct premiums written, ceding commissions from our quota share reinsurers, loss recovery payments from our reinsurers, investment income and proceeds from the sale or maturity of investments.
-Funds are used by KICO for ceded premium payments to reinsurers, which are paid on a net basis after subtracting losses paid on reinsurance claims and reinsurance commissions.
+Funds are used by KICO for ceded premium payments to reinsurers, which are paid on a net basis after subtracting losses paid on reinsured claims and reinsurance commissions.
 KICO also uses funds for loss payments and loss adjustment expenses on our net business, commissions to producers, salaries and other underwriting expenses as well as to purchase investments and fixed assets.

 The primary source of cash flow for our holding company are dividends and distributions received from KICO, which are subject to statutory restrictions.
-For the three months ended March 31, 2024, KICO did not pay any dividends to us.
-As of March 31, 2024, KICO had a negative unassigned surplus and currently will not be able to pay any distributions to us without prior regulatory approval.
+For the three six months ended March 31, 2024 June 30, 2024, KICO did not pay any dividends to us.
+As of March 31, 2024 June 30, 2024, KICO had a negative adjusted unassigned surplus and surplus.
+Based on that, KICO currently will not be able to pay any distributions to us without prior regulatory approval.
 In December 2023, KICO received regulatory approval to pay us a \$2,300,000 distribution from paid in capital.
-KICO intends to pay us the \$2,300,000 distribution in the second quarter of 2024.
+KICO intends to pay paid us the \$2,300,000 distribution in the second quarter of 2024.

 KICO is a member of the FHLBNY, which provides additional access to liquidity.
-Members have access to a variety of flexible, low cost funding through FHLBNY's credit products, enabling members to customize advances.
-Advances are to be fully collateralized; eligible collateral to pledge to FHLBNY includes residential and commercial mortgage backed securities, along with U.S. Treasury and agency securities.
+Members have access to a variety of flexible, low cost low-cost funding through FHLBNY's credit products, enabling members to customize advances.
+Advances are to be fully collateralized; eligible collateral to pledge to FHLBNY includes residential and commercial mortgage backed mortgage-backed securities, along with U.S. Treasury and agency securities.
 See Note 3 - Investments to our condensed consolidated financial statements for eligible collateral held in a designated custodian account available for future advances.
-Advances are limited to 5% of KICO's net admitted assets as of the end of the previous quarter, which is December 31, 2023.
+Advances are limited to 5% of KICO's net admitted assets as of the end of the previous quarter, which is December 31, 2023 March 31, 2024.
 On July 6, 2023, A.M.
 Best withdrew KICO's ratings as KICO requested to no longer participate in A.M.
 Best's interactive rating process.
 As a result of the withdrawal of A.M.
 Best ratings, KICO is currently only able to borrow on an overnight basis.
-The maximum allowable advance as of March 31, 2024, based on the net admitted assets as of December 31, 2023, was approximately \$12,512,000.
-Available collateral as of March 31, 2024 was approximately \$10,929,000.
+The maximum allowable advance as of March 31, 2024 June 30, 2024, based on the net admitted assets as of December 31, 2023 March 31, 2024, was approximately \$12,512,000 \$12,692,000.
+Available collateral as of March 31, 2024 June 30, 2024 was approximately \$10,929,000 \$10,626,000.
 Advances are limited to 85% of the amount of available collateral.
-There were no borrowings under this facility during Three Months 2024.
+There were no borrowings under this facility during Three Six Months 2024.